How to properly taste whisky

 • Notion/Evernote (flexible)

-🏠 Here's how to prepare:
+🏠 How to prepare:

 • Quiet: No loud music, no TV

-• Well lit: Natural light is ideal
+• Well-lit: Natural light ideal

-• Odorless: No candles, perfume, food
+• Odor-neutral: No candles, perfume, food

 2. Timing:

-• Not hungry: An empty stomach increases alcohol levels
+• Not hungry: Empty stomach enhances alcohol

-• Not full: A full stomach dampens flavors
+• Not full: Full stomach dampens aromas

 3. Equipment: